dazuma/toys/toys/docs/guide.md

 #### Defaults and Handlers

-Currently, flags are always optional; a flag can appear in a command line zero, one, or any number of times.
+Flags are usually optional; a flag can appear in a command line zero, one, or any number of times.
 If a flag is not passed in the command line arguments for a tool, by default its corresponding option value will be `nil`.

 You may change this by providing a default value for a flag: